-The changes to our unrecognized tax benefits during the year ended December 31, 2020 primarily related to uncertainty regarding prior year income tax returns in certain foreign jurisdictions where we operate, as well as the addition of reserves related to Hilton Honors.
-These changes were partially offset by reductions and settlements, primarily relating to the conclusion of certain state audits.
-The changes to our unrecognized tax benefits during the year ended December 31, 2019 were primarily related to uncertainty regarding affirmative refund claims submitted to the IRS during 2019, as well as the addition of reserves related to Hilton Honors.
-The changes to our unrecognized tax benefits during the year ended December 31, 2018 were primarily related to uncertainty regarding the calculations of tax deductions claimed in income tax returns filed during the year, as well as the addition of reserves related to Hilton Honors.
+The decrease to our unrecognized tax benefits during the year ended December 31, 2021 primarily related to a tentative settlement agreement reached with the IRS for the tax years from 2006 through 2010.
+Additionally, reserves decreased due to the current year decrease in the liability for Hilton Honors.
+The increase to our unrecognized tax benefits during the year ended December 31, 2020 primarily related to uncertainty regarding prior year income tax returns in certain foreign jurisdictions where we operate, as well as the addition of reserves related to Hilton Honors.
+These increases were partially offset by reductions and settlements, primarily relating to the conclusion of certain state audits.
+The increase to our unrecognized tax benefits during the year ended December 31, 2019 primarily related to uncertainty regarding affirmative refund claims submitted to the IRS during 2019, as well as the addition of reserves related to Hilton Honors.

 We recognize interest and penalties accrued related to uncertain tax positions in income tax benefit (expense) in our consolidated statements of operations.
-During the years ended December 31, 2020, 2019 and 2018, we recognized income tax expense related to interest and penalties of \$13 million, \$12 million and \$6 million, respectively, in our consolidated statements of operations.
-As of December 31, 2020 and 2019, we had accrued approximately \$65 million and \$52 million, respectively, for interest and penalties related to our unrecognized tax benefits in our consolidated balance sheets.
-Included in the balances of unrecognized tax benefits as of December 31, 2020 and 2019 were \$400 million and \$380 million, respectively, associated with positions that, if favorably resolved, would provide a benefit to our effective income tax rate.
-As a result of the expected resolution of examination issues with federal, state and foreign tax authorities, we believe it is reasonably possible that during the next 12 months, the amount of unrecognized tax benefits will decrease by up to \$82 million.
+During the years ended December 31, 2021, 2020 and 2019, we recognized income tax expense related to interest and penalties of \$16 million, \$13 million and \$12 million, respectively, in our consolidated statements of operations.
+As of both December 31, 2021 and 2020, we had accrued approximately \$65 million for interest and penalties related to our unrecognized tax benefits in our consolidated balance sheets.
+Included in the balances of unrecognized tax benefits as of December 31, 2021 and 2020 were \$343 million and \$400 million, respectively, associated with positions that, if favorably resolved, would provide a benefit to our effective income tax rate.
+As a result of the expected resolution of examination issues with foreign tax authorities, we believe it is reasonably possible that during the next 12 months, the amount of unrecognized tax benefits will decrease by up to \$35 million.